plaitse/structured-data/README.md

 ## In theory

-You can provide explicit informations about the meaning of your HTML page with structured data to classify the page content and to enable special search result features, for instance a graphical result - or a “rich result” like Google says - for a recipe in a host carousel :
+You can provide explicit informations about the meaning of your HTML page with structured data to classify the page content and to enable special search result features, for instance a graphical result - or a “rich result” like Google says - in a host carousel :

 ![Alt text](couscous-recipe.png?raw=true "Google graphical result")